gusreid/gus-reid/content/work-with-me.md

 ### Cultivating awareness through the body:

-It's my experience that the mind and body are inextricable linked.
-In fact, it's more accurate to say they are not disconnected to begin with.
+It's my experience that the mind and body are inextricably linked.
+In fact, it's more accurate to say that there is *no* mind-body disconnection to begin with.
 However, due to cultural and social conventions, we grow up in an environment that teaches us otherwise.
 And so a separation appears to happen in our experience.
-Through movement, and orientation towards *intrinsic pleasure*, we get to map out these "blind spots" and work to reintegrate them into our experience.
+Through movement, and orientation towards *intrinsic pleasure*, we get to map out these apparent *dis*integrated aspects and work to reintegrate them into our experience.

 *The body doesn't lie.*

 The body knows how to heal.
-One-to-one sessions are an opportunity to explore tools that uncover the body's intuitive healing capacity; moving us towards alignment, harmony, strength, power and pleasure.
+One-to-one sessions are an opportunity to explore tools that uncover the body's intuitive healing capacity; moving us towards alignment, harmony, strength, power, pleasure and vitality.

 I also offer personalised movement programs, designed around your needs and goals.